A Survey of Densest Subgraph Discovery on Large Graphs

 \subsubsection{Locally DSD}

-To define the locally densest subgraph (LDS), Qin et al.~\cite{qin2015locally} first introduced a new concept namely $\rho$-compact.
+To define the locally densest subgraph (LDS), Qin et al.~\cite{qin2015locally} first introduced a new concept, namely $\rho$-compact.
 Given an undirected connected graph $G$ and a nonnegative real number $\rho$, $G$ is $\rho$-compact if removing any subset $S$ of $V$ removes at least $\rho|S|$ edges from $G$.
 A subgraph $g$ of $G$ is an LDS if $g$ is a maximal $\rho_g$-compact subgraph, where $\rho_g$ is the density of $g$.
 Given a graph $G$ and an integer $k$, locally DSD aims to find the top-$k$ LDSes in $G$ with the largest density.
-Note that a DS is also a LDS.
+Note that a DS is also an LDS.
 The authors proposed a greedy algorithm, which computes the DS of $G$ and removes a connected component in DS from $G$.
-If the connected component is an LDS, then we add it to the result, and the above steps are repeated until $k$ subgraphs are obtained.
-In the worst case, it needs to compute the DS and verify LDS $O(n)$ times, so the time complexity is $O(mn(m+n)\log^2n)$.
+If the connected component is an LDS, it is added to the result.
+These steps are repeated until $k$ subgraphs are obtained.
+In the worst case, it needs to compute the DS and verify LDS $O(n)$ times, so the time complexity is $O(t_{\text{Flow}} \cdot (m+n)\log^2n)$.